layadas/layadas.github.io/_pages/about.md

   - /about.html
 ---

 I am a systems scientist.
-I work on ***estimation, control and data analysis for health monitoring and control of complex systems***.
+I work on ***state estimation, control and data analysis for health monitoring and control of complex systems***.

 I obtained my PhD in Electrical Engineering from Indian Institute of Technology Gandhinagar in 2018.
-I am presently a post-doctoral research scientist at Columbia University.
+I am a post-doctoral research scientist at Columbia University.

 My approach towards understanding, modeling, monitoring and controlling complex systems places emphasis on accounting for interactions between individual units.
 I have worked on a range of interdisciplinary problems in industrial control systems, cognitive engineering and smart grid.
 In each of these applications, I exploit domain knowledge and extract